clemsonMakerspace/Makerspace-CardScanner/README.md

 ```bash
      pip install -r requirements.txt
 ```
 - **Chrome Web Driver** : should be installed already if you have chrome or a chromium based browser installed.
+- **Excel or Alternative** : Should be able to edit an .xlsx document.

 ## Excel Setup
 1. **Excel Document**: